pelevesque/timezone/README.md

-#Timezone
+#timezone

 ## About

-Timezone is a PSR-4 PHP class for creating a timezone picker dropdown menu.
+A PSR-4 PHP class for creating a timezone picker dropdown menu.

 ## Loading